hoccleve-archive/hocl.tk/docs/docs.rst

 Adding documentation
 ---------------------
-Documentation for |pow| is housed in two locations:
+Documentation for hocl.tk is housed in two locations:

     #.
 In the top-level project directory as :file:`README.md`.
     #.
 As a `Sphinx <http://sphinx-doc.org/>`_ project under the ``docs`` directory